mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/performance_optimization.md

 Under pipeline parallelism, because the model is sliced into stages by layer, the first and last stages design modules outside the layer to realize, such as embedding, head, loss calculation and other modules, so that the computation time of the first and last stages is higher than that of the middle stage, which is the load imbalance in time.
 And due to the pipeline flow execution before the reverse characteristics that the earliest execution stage, the latest all the memory release, the memory consumption of different stages is different.
 The more front stage consumes more memory, which is spatial imbalance.

-In this case you can manually adjust the number of load layers between individual stages by configuring the model layer offset offset.
+In this case you can manually adjust the number of load layers between individual stages by configuring the model layer offset.

 For example, in the scenario where PP stage is 4 and the first stage consumes too much memory, you can set `offset:[-2, 1, 1, 0]` to put the two layers of load from stage 0 on stage 1 and stage 2 respectively, which reduces the space consumption of the first stage, and at the same time, the computational load is shifted from the limitation of first and last stages to the extra layer on the middle stage, which also does not reduce the computational efficiency too much.